Blackberry Nightshade (Solanum nigrum)

 Only eat the black berries!

 Like many Solanums, you must be careful which part you eat and when.
 In the case of Blackberry Nightshade, we eat the ripe berries.
 When ripe, they are a purple – black colour and very soft.
 They fall easily from the plant when ready.
 The small, white flowers are distinctive of this plant.
+Most of the plant contains solanine, a chemical common to Solanaceae which can be quite toxic, especially to those with a specific allergy to it.
+This chemical is why you can only eat certain parts of some Solanums – you can eat the tuber of the Potato but not its leaves or you can eat the fruit of the Tomato but not the leaves.
+The solanine is present in the edible parts but in very low concentrations.

 Whatever you do, don’t eat the green berries.
 They can make you pretty ill.
+In small amounts – fever, sweating, vomiting.

-The juice of the leaves has been used on ulcers and can be made into an ointment for skin complaints and tumors and herpes.
+The juice of the leaves has been used on ulcers and has great success in treating mouth ulcers.
+It can be made into an ointment for skin complaints and tumors, shingles and herpes simplex.
 Small doses of the freshly squeezed juice of the leaves can be drunk to ease pain and kick off a sweat, though I’m not sure of safe doses.
-I have tried small amounts as a pain killer and it works a bit and it did produce a heavy sweat.
-Caution is advised here.
+Blackberry Nightshade leaf juice has been used to induce sleep and as a pain reliever, but has fallen out of favour in Western herbalism due to the chemistry of the plant.
+It hasn’t worked for me but there are many, many mentions of it in the various literature that I have researched.

 Blackberry nightshade jam.

-A delicious jam made from the berries by our friend AJ
+A delicious jam made from the berries by our friend A.J.

 Like